eibex/unchecksum/README.md

 Additional parameters:
 ```
 -hs, --hash                 specify an hash between 'sha1', 'sha224', 'sha256', 'sha384', 'sha512', 'blake2', 'md5' (default is blake2 for speed)
 -a, --action                specify what action to take in case of different hashes ('warn' or 'overwrite') (default 'warn')
 -c, --compare               compare the given directory against specified one with the same directory and file structure/names against each other (specified after this argument)
+-cc, --calculatecompare     calculate hashes (with threading) and compare the given directory against specified one with the same directory and file structure/names against each other (specified after this argument)
+-s, --skip                  skip existing known files and calculate hashes only for new files
 ```
 Note: if using the `--compare` argument the program will *not* calculate hashes, but simply compare two existing sets of hashes against each other.